 Automatic Implementation of Secure Silicon (AISS)

-Builds on the vision of the Automatic Implementation of Secure Silicon (AISS) initiative, aiming to streamline the development of secure chips through automation-driven security integration.
-By embedding security mechanisms directly into the chip design process, we seek to balance performance, cost, and protection without compromising design efficiency.
+This work built on the Automatic Implementation of Secure Silicon (AISS) vision.
+The goal was to simplify secure chip development by automating how security is integrated.
+By embedding security features directly into the chip design process, the objective was to balance performance, cost, and protection without slowing down design workflows.

 AI Generated Image : credits to Grok2